1982 Lake Waco murders

 The 1982 Lake Waco Murders refers to the deaths of three teenagers (two females, one male) near Lake Waco in Waco, Texas, in July 1982.
-The police investigation and criminal trials that followed the murders lasted for more than a decade and resulted in the execution of one man, David Wayne Spence, and life prison sentences for two other men allegedly involved in the crime, Anthony and Gilbert Melendez.
+The police investigation and criminal trials that followed the murders lasted for more than a decade and resulted in the execution of one man, David Wayne Spence, and life sentences for two other men involved in the crime, Anthony and Gilbert Melendez.
 A fourth suspect, Muneer Mohammad Deeb, was eventually released after spending several years in prison.

 Murders

-On July 13, 1982, two fishermen discovered the bodies of Jill Montgomery, 17, Raylene Rice, 17, and Kenneth Franks, 18, in Speegleville Park, near Lake Waco.
-Franks' body was found propped against a tree, with sunglasses over his eyes.
-All three victims had been repeatedly stabbed, and both of the women's throats had been slashed.
-There was also evidence that the women had been sexually assaulted.
+On July 14, 1982, two fishermen discovered the bodies of Jill Montgomery, 17, Raylene Rice, 17, and Kenneth Franks, 18, in Speegleville Park, near Lake Waco.
+A police officer on scene, patrol sergeant Truman Simon, found Franks' body under a large tree propped up against the stump with sunglasses over his eyes.
+He had been stabbed multiple times.
+The first female victim found, Raylene, was stabbed repeatedly and left with her hands bound behind her back and gagged, naked, aside from a bra that was tied to her right leg.
+Jill was found last, stabbed repeatedly as well as the other victims and her hands were bound and she was gagged as well.
+All of the teenagers were bound with shoelaces, and stabbed a total of 48 times.
+Shallow stab wounds suggested that they had been tortured.